-If you're looking to migrate files and content you can find instructions on doing this at: HostGator Website Transfers
+If you're looking to migrate files and content, you can find instructions on doing this in the following article:

-There are two settings that must be correct on your domain, or the transfer will fail.
-Please check these two things before submitting a transfer request.
+There are two settings that must be correct on your domain in order to make the domain transfer successful.
+Please check these two settings before submitting a transfer request.

-- Locked Domain Prevents Transfer: You must make sure the domain isn't locked.
+- Domain Lock: You must make sure the domain isn't locked.
 If it is locked, even if you agree to the transfer, the transfer will fail.

-Now scroll down to where it says "Status:" If the status says "locked," you must get this changed before doing the transfer.
+- Under Status, if the status says "locked," you must get this changed before initializing the transfer.

-To get the above changed you must contact the registrar (the company where you bought the domain), and ask them to make the necessary changes.
+To have the above settings altered, you must contact the registrar (the company where you bought the domain) and ask them to make the necessary changes.
 Some registrars let you make these changes yourself from within their control panel.

-To have your domain name transfer go smoothly, please remember to have the following steps done previously to initializing the domain transfers.
+For a smooth domain name transfer process, please remember to have the following steps completed prior to initializing the domain transfer: